BAPTISM AND CHRISMATION

 When a person who comes voluntarily from some other Christian confession and requests to be received into the Orthodox Church, the priest, after the person completes catechism, will accept him/her in one of three ways, dependent upon the specific case.

 1. Baptism in the Name of the Father, and of the Son, and of the Holy Spirit by threefold immersion

 3. Confession of Faith

 Please note that the above information is for your guidance.
 If there is any questions regarding these terms and conditions please feel free to contact Fr.
-Vladimir.
+Dean.
 Should there be some reason the above requirements and guidelines can not be met, baptism still may be allowed upon priest approval and blessing from the Diocesan Bishop.
 May Jesus Christ continue to help us to follow His command to "go therefore and baptize all Nations in the name of the Father, and of the Son and of the Holy Spirit."
 (Matthew 28:19)